ludocode/onramp/docs/virtual-machine.md

 There are (currently) no interrupts.
 The VM is designed for non-interactive computation.
 It does however support input and time so it is possible to write interactive terminal applications.

 All programs are position-independent.
-This makes it possible for programs to run other programs without the need for memory protection.
+This makes it possible for programs to run other programs without the need for virtual memory.
 The program pointer (`rpp`) contains the base address of the currently running program.

 An Onramp VM can run hosted or freestanding.
 When hosted, the platform's filesystem is bridged into the virtual machine.
 This requires the implementation of a number of system calls.
 When freestanding, an OS runs inside the Onramp VM.
-The VM passes most system calls over to the contained OS which implements the filesystem.
+The contained OS receives most system calls and implements the filesystem.

 When writing C programs and compiling them for Onramp, you do not need to worry about any of this.
 It is handled by the Onramp libc.